abworrall/dicebot/README.md

 db vow to eat less         # make a vow to do something db history                 # review a log of important events
 ```

+## Misc notes

+On LINE, it needs to maintain a mapping between the LINE user IDs and
+the names that identify characters.
+The easiest way is to get users to
+claim their name once they're logged into LINE: `db bot claim NAME`.
+Note that they can't use the high privacy modes, as they result in all
+user IDs being stripped out before the bot sees anything.

+If you are an admin user (see `./config/myconfig.go`), you will need
+to claim your name too :) Once you have it, you can then masquerade as
+other users, by prefixing all your bot commands with `as USER`, e.g.
+`db as foobar save vs INT`.